42 Pages Posted: 11 Oct 2010 Last revised: 27 Jul 2013

 This paper studies an anarchic society with a production technology where the allocation of goods is governed by strength.
-The anarchic society is inefficient as no widespread adoption of the production technology occurs due to its lack of property rights.
-Property rights are shown not to be enforceable through an ex-post punishment mechanism that requires punishers to be stronger.
-Property rights can be enforced on the other hand through a supernatural punishment mechanism if it is sufficiently credible.
-On the margin, for minimal religious beliefs that achieve enforceable property rights, agents with lower beliefs have higher consumption rights.
-This paper makes a new point regarding the crucial role that religious systems with a doctrine of salvation and damnation can play in the transition from anarchic societies to those with enforceable property rights that enable production and subsequent economic development.
+I establish the following results.
+First, the anarchic society is inefficient as no widespread adoption of the production technology occurs.
+Second, wide-scale production, and thus efficiency, is generally not achievable through a punishment mechanism that requires punishers to be stronger than the to be punished.
+Third, efficiency can be enforced on the other hand through a religious system with a supernatural punishment mechanism if it is sufficiently credible.
+This paper makes a new point regarding the crucial role that religious institutions with a doctrine of salvation and damnation could play in the transition from anarchic societies to those with enforceable property rights that enable production and subsequent economic development.

 Keywords: Property Rights, Anarchy, Supernatural Punishment, Religion, Religious Beliefs, Institutions, Neolithic Revolution, Partition Function Form Games, Dynamci Equilibrium

 Suggested Citation: Suggested Citation